DC Criminal Defense Attorney’s Thoughts on Weekend Arrests of Protesters by US Park Police

 In all of these incidents, it’s clear that the USPP has an utter lack of perspective and lack of focus on priorities, i.e. protecting all of us from violence.
 Luckily there is video of this incident, otherwise there is no way that anyone would further investigate the memorial incident.
 What’s scary is that I’ve seen hundreds of cases like this during my years as a criminal defense attorney, only without the video to upload to YouTube.
 This is one of the reasons I do what I do.

-This post was written by David Benowitz.
-He is a founding partner of Price Benowitz LLP and a Washington DC criminal defense attorney.
+This post was written by Washington D.C. criminal defense attorney and founding partner David Benowitz.
 He received an LL.M in Trial Advocacy from Temple University, is a member of the National College for DUI Defense, and is a Board Certified Criminal Trial Advocate by the National Board of Trial Advocacy.
-Price Benowtiz LLP is a Washington, DC based law firm with offices in the District, Maryland, Virginia, and New York.
+We are a Washington, DC based law firm with offices in the District, Maryland, Virginia, and New York.